TimelessDavid/power-electronics-2025/Module 1 Diodes/README.md

 ## 8. RLC Circuit Behavior with Diodes

 RLC circuits with diodes exhibit nonlinear behavior due to diode switching [1]:
+**Resistive (R) Load**
+- The output voltage waveform follows the shape of the rectified input.
+- The diode conducts only when the input voltage is positive.
+**Inductive (RL) Load**
+- Current cannot change instantaneously due to inductance.
+- A freewheeling diode is required to maintain current flow when the main switch turns off.
+- Without it, high voltage spikes may damage components.
+**RLC Load**
+- Causes oscillatory response due to energy exchange between inductor and capacitor.
+- The system may exhibit underdamped, critically damped, or overdamped behavior.
+- Diode conduction depends on the instantaneous polarity and energy stored.
+-
 **Operating Modes:**
 - **Diode ON:** Standard RLC response with $\omega_n = \frac{1}{\sqrt{LC}}$
 - **Diode OFF:** Current = 0, capacitor voltage constant